|Sample 1st-Year Daily Schedule|

 At Machon Yaakov, each student is paired with a chavrusa, a fellow student with a similar level of prior learning.
 The chavrusa-style of learning challenges each person to analyze, question, and explain the material in order to help sharpen and refine each other’s understanding.
 Through this process, students often arrive at entirely new insights into the meaning of the text.

 A great deal of Talmudic material deals with business law.
-Each day there is a short shiur for first-year students that focuses on specific real-world cases from everyday life, finance, business and damages/personal responsibility in order to study the application of Torah principles.
+Weekly classes for both the first and second year programs focus on specific real-world cases from everyday life, finance, business and damages/personal responsibility in order to study the application of Torah principles.

 Students with a broader Hebrew background are able to enhance their ability to read and understand the Talmud.
 Through an approach called “beki’us”, students see much more breadth of Gemara over a short period of time, learning how the bigger picture of the oral law recorded in the Talmud fits together.